Man suffering from Syringomyelia pain

 How Mr Gordan Grahovac Can Help

-As a Consultant Neurosurgeon & Complex Spinal Surgeon, Mr Grahovac specialises in diagnosing and treating syringomyelia using a patient-centred approach.
+As a Consultant Neurosurgeon & Complex Spinal Surgeon in London, Mr Grahovac specialises in diagnosing and treating syringomyelia using a patient-centred approach.
 He provides expert care to relieve symptoms, prevent disease progression, and improve quality of life through a combination of non-surgical, minimally invasive, and advanced surgical treatments.

 To accurately diagnose syringomyelia and determine the best treatment plan, Mr Grahovac will conduct: